Lil' Crime Stoppers: Plot

-Following this incident, Dawson chews the boys out for 'getting careless'.
+Following this incident, Dawson chews the boys out for "getting careless".
 Meanwhile, other detectives mock the boys, and it is revealed that many of the cops on the force are corrupt.
-After a confrontation in the locker room, Kyle and Cartman admit they no longer want to "play Detective" and suggest they return to playing laundromat owners.
-Stan passionately counters that he wasn't happy playing laundromat and wants his play time to "mean something."
+After a confrontation in the locker room, Kyle and Cartman admit they no longer want to "play detective" and suggest they return to playing laundromat owners.
+Stan passionately counters that he wasn't happy playing laundromat and wants his play time to "mean something".
 The boys agree not to quit, and rededicate themselves to the force.

 The boys are next sent to a strip club owned by Gino, the leader of Colorado's largest drug cartel, which operated the original meth lab.
 Gino and the cartel members quickly discover that the boys are undercover cops, and another intense shoot-out ensues.
-Once again, despite their only weapons being finger guns and yelling "bang bang," the boys remain unharmed while nearly all of the criminals are shot or killed, while outside Lieutenant Dawson starts chewing members of the FBI out for arriving and taking over the situation.
+Once again, despite their only weapons being finger guns and yelling "bang bang", the boys remain unharmed while nearly all of the criminals are wounded or killed, while outside Lieutenant Dawson argues with the FBI who have arrived to try to take over the situation.

 Three cops show up to give the boys backup, but it is revealed that two of them, Murphy and Jenkins, are working with Gino.
 They shoot Hopkins, the one good cop who earlier defended the boys, though he survives.
-Murphy and Jenkins turn on Gino and kill him, so that they can take his share of the money.
+Murphy and Jenkins turn on Gino and kill him so that they can take his share of the money.
 However, Murphy then kills Jenkins, claiming that he was untrustworthy.
 Turning to the boys, Murphy announces that the only person he now cannot trust is himself, and commits suicide.
 The rest of the force arrives, and the boys are credited by Dawson with cleaning up the police force and are offered positions as full detectives.
 The boys, however, find the reality of detective work more intense than what they envisioned, and decide to go back to playing laundromat instead.